Skip to content

 You can add the testimonial quote text inside the blockquote line.

-Open the theme folder on your computer and go to the /assets/images/testimonials/ folder.
-So, this is where you can add your authors testimonials images.
+Open the theme folder on your computer and go to /assets/images/testimonials/.
+This is where you can add your testimonial author images.
 An image of 128px × 128px is a good size.

 Beirut Ghost Theme Homepage Clients/Logos Folder

-If the testimonials author image name is ahmad.jpg, your image HTML code in the /partials/home/testimonials.hbs file would be:
+If the testimonial author’s image name is ahmad.jpg, your image HTML code in /partials/home/testimonials.hbs would be:

 <img src="{{ asset '/images/testimonials/ahmad.jpg' }}" class='c-card-testimonial__author__image' alt='' width='64' height='64'>